sematext/docs/docs/synthetics/http-monitor.md

 ![Access Token Authentication](../images/synthetics/authentication-token.png)

-Enter the access token URL and the source field to get the token from response.
-Enter header and body parameters to fetch the token such as grant-type, username and password.
-Both `application/json` and `application/x-www-form-urlencoded` formats are supported as request content types.
+Enter the access token URL and the source field to get the token from the response.
+Enter headers and body parameters to fetch the token such as `grant_type`, `username` and `password`.
+We currently support encoding the authentication request's body as `application/json` and `application/x-www-form-urlencoded`.

 Before Sematext calls the endpoint, an access token will be fetched based on the parameters entered within this tab and it will be passed to the API request.